marianoarnaiz/DASvader.jl/README.md

 ## Contribution

 Contributions, suggestions, and bug reports are welcome!
-Please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/marianoarnaiz/DASvader.jl).
+Please feel free to contact me via email, open an issue or submit a pull request on the [GitHub repository](https://github.com/marianoarnaiz/DASvader.jl).

 ---